singularityhub/singularity-hpc/README.md

 These use cases will be better flushed out and documented as the library is developed.

 📖️ Read the [documentation](https://singularity-hpc.readthedocs.io/en/latest/) 📖️

-## ✅️ Tests to write ✅️

- - Settings load, update, get, etc.
- - Ensure that all defaults are present in settings (except for updated at)

 ## 🎨️ Previous Art 🎨️

 There are other tools that you might be interested in!